-The monthly rental payment for 5G artificial turf pitches also includes costly subsequent utilisation of the turf.
-From the point of view of preserving nature, it must be done following all environmental requirements, as removal of the old full-sized football pitch generates 250–300 tonnes of different materials.
+The monthly rental payment for 5G artificial turf fields also includes costly subsequent utilisation of the turf.
+From the point of view of preserving nature, it must be done following all environmental requirements, as removal of the old full-sized football fields generates 250–300 tonnes of different materials.